-Presentations - Click Upload to add up to 24 PDF, key, pptx, or docx files from your computer, or click Drive to select a file from your Google Drive account.
-Once the presentation uploads, click on it to add it to the studio.
-Use the toggle in the upper right corner of the source panel to start showing the presentation, and use the arrows at the bottom of the source panel to control the slides.
+Presentations lets you add up to 24 PDF, key, pptx, or docx files from your computer, or click Drive to select a file from your Google Drive account.
+Once the presentation uploads, click it to add it to the studio.
+Your studio guests can also add presentations and control the slides.
+Only you can click the toggle to add presentations into the live stream, however.

 ⚠️ Caution!
 This is an advanced use case that requires you to configure and operate an additional third-party tool.
 Read Restream's RTMP Source guide for setup instructions and required encoding settings.